 Five ways to ensure your products get found, look sharp and fend off threats online

-No, this wasn’t a new Covid-19 symptom.
-McKinsey was referring to the fact that the pandemic fast-tracked ten years of ecommerce penetration in just three months.
-During the same period the UK Office for National Statistics (ONS) reported that a third of retail sales took place over the internet—the UK’s highest level ever.
+No, this wasn’t a new COVID-19 symptom.
+McKinsey was referring to the fact that the pandemic fast-tracked ten years of eCommerce penetration in just three months.
+During the same period, the UK Office for National Statistics (ONS) reported that a third of retail sales took place over the internet—the UK’s highest level ever.

-Here are five ways that DSAs can boost brands’ conversion rates by transforming your ecommerce sales and marketing efforts:
+Here are five ways that DSAs can boost brands’ conversion rates by transforming your eCommerce sales and marketing efforts:

-1. Maximising product ‘findability’
+1. Maximizing product ‘findability’.

-For example, we should list a laptop computer should be listed in a home electricals category with similar products and brands.
-DSAs also ensure the retailer or marketplace is using the desired keywords for your product and they have given it the correct level of prominence on their platform.
+For example, we should list a laptop computer in a home electrical category with similar products and brands.
+DSAs also ensure the retailer or marketplace uses the desired keywords for your product, and they have given it the correct level of prominence on their platform.

 2. Harnessing smart content management

-The most advanced DSA solutions enable you to control your rich product content and alert you if a retailer’s site deviates from your preferred images, video and written content.
+The most advanced DSA solutions enable you to control your rich product content and alert you if a retailer’s site deviates from your preferred images, video, and written content.

-When it comes to auditing your product pages, qualified DSA providers do more than scratch the surface.
-They don’t just check there’s an image in place, they ensure it’s the right image and any secondary images are correct as well.
+For auditing your product pages, qualified DSA providers do more than scratch the surface.
+They don’t just check there’s an image in place; they ensure it’s the right image and any secondary images are correct as well.

 3. Monitor product pricing

-DSAs use artificial intelligence to automatically analyse pricing and promotions in near real-time right across the digital shelf.
-This data can help you understand how retailers are pricing your products and it can enable you to benchmark your prices against competitors’.
+DSAs use artificial intelligence to automatically analyze pricing and promotions in near real-time right across the digital shelf.
+This data can help you understand how retailers are pricing your products, enabling you to benchmark your prices against competitors’.

-“DSAs can also monitor pricing and promotion compliance and alert you if retailers are breaking pricing agreements—for example selling your product for less than the minimum advertised price.”
+“DSAs can also monitor pricing and promotion compliance and alert you if retailers are breaking pricing agreements—for example, selling your product for less than the minimum advertised price.

 4. Strengthening stock and assortment

 Consumers can only buy your product if it is available.
 Online, 70% of consumers choose another product if they run into out-of-stock issues.

 5. Winning the ratings and reviews battle

 It also suggests a product listing with at least five reviews is 270% more likely to convert a customer.
 For a higher-priced product, this likelihood increases to 380%.

 In short, product reviews are now a big deal.
 DSAs can warn you when product listings don’t have enough customer reviews compared to competitors’ listings.

 Choosing the right digital shelf analytics tool

 The digital shelf presents an increasingly large and complex sales environment.
-To successfully convert a growing number of sales opportunities, brands need to automate and analyse data capture right across the digital shelf using a market-leading DSA.
+To successfully convert a growing number of sales opportunities, brands need to automate and analyze data capture right across the digital shelf using a market-leading DSA.